crisperdue/prooftoys-site/content/using-proofbuilder.md

 ### The worksheet

+**Notes.** Excess parens in if-then-else, now work around with "in".

-The first time you visit a page with a proof builder, the proof builder looks a bit like a window onto a blank sheet of paper with a few controls.
-This window will display proof steps once you have some, but it starts out empty and blank.
-You will fill it in with deduction steps by selecting steps or parts of steps, menus and entering terms in the language of the Prooftoys logic.
+The first time you visit a page that contains a proof builder, the proof builder looks a bit like a window onto a blank sheet of paper with a few controls.
+This _proof display_ will show the steps of your proof in progress with a brief description of each step, but for now it is blank.
+You will fill it in with deduction steps by selecting steps or parts of steps, choosing items from menus, and entering terms (expressions) in the language of the Prooftoys logic.

-The worksheet displays the steps of your proof in progress with a brief description of each step.
 Each time your worksheet changes, it is stored persistently in your web browser, so you can navigate to other pages and return, or even power off your computer, and still keep your work as long as you like.
 Just remember that worksheets are not shared across different web browsers, even on the same computer.

-You can have many worksheets, and switch back and forth between them with the proof builder, using the "Worksheets" button.
-The name of your current worksheet is displayed at the top of the proof builder display.
+You can have many worksheets, and switch back and forth between them with the proof builder, using the "Worksheets" button and its menus.
+The name of the current worksheet is displayed at the top of the proof builder display.
 You can also browse a list of all of your worksheets.
-Clicking on the "Worksheets" button shows you additional controls, and choose "Open" to see the list.
+Clicking on the "Worksheets" button shows you additional controls.
+Then choose "Open" to see the list of worksheets.

 ### Starting a proof

-You can hover the mouse over the worksheet area, and an additional area with menus will appear at the bottom:
+When you hover the mouse over the worksheet an additional area with menus will appear at the bottom:

 {{< image src="WorksheetMenu.png" title="proof builder image">}}